PelleLille/hsl-docs/structures.rst

 variables
 ^^^^^^^^^

-A variable in the module`s global scope may be imported into the global scope.
+A variable in the module's global scope may be imported into the global scope.
 An imported variables is imported by reference (and not by value), hence all changes to the variable in the module will be reflected by the imported variable.
 An import statement is not allowed to overwrite variables in the local scope (if a conflict occures, it should be imported under another name).

 .. code-block:: hsl